 Built on the ruins of the first City Hall, the stately St Lawrence Hall was constructed in 1850.
 It cost £5,455 to build.
 Designed by architect William Thomas in the Renaissance Revival style, the 3-storey, T-shaped building is in clad stone.

-The centre block features a trio of arched openings that include the main entryway.
-Over the arches are keystones with the sculpted faces of the river gods which represent the St Lawrence River, the Niagara River and Lake Ontario.
+The centre block features a trio of arched openings, including the main entryway.
+Over the arches are keystones with the sculpted faces of the river gods, representing the St Lawrence River, the Niagara River and Lake Ontario.
 Other elements of the heritage building include a tetrastyle portico with Corinthian columns and a sculptured tympanum pediment.
 The mansard roof has semi-circular dormers and is clad with slate.
-The Hall is crowned with a domed cupola that has a bell, four clock faces and a flag pole.
+The Hall is crowned with a domed cupola with a bell, four clock faces and a flag pole.

 On either side of the centre block are two wings that had shops on the main floor with public rooms and offices on the upper floors.
 On the third floor is an incredible Great Hall featuring dado, cornice mouldings, a grand chandelier and a bold ceiling with decorative plasterwork.
 The hall has hosted many performances, social events and lectures.
-Some of those included Toronto’s first mayor William Lyon Mackenzie as well as American showman P.T.
-Barnum.
+Some included Toronto’s first mayor William Lyon Mackenzie and American showman PT Barnum.
 Several Abolition meetings were held during the years that Canada was receiving those seeking refuge through the Underground Railroad.